sendgrid/sendgrid-python/use_cases/django.md

 By default, it starts the development server at `http://127.0.0.1:8000/`.
 To test if we can send email or not, go to `http://127.0.0.1:8000/sendgrid/`.
 If it works, we should see the page says "Email Sent!".

 **Note:** If you use `test@example.com` as your from email, it's likely to go to your spam folder.
-To have the emails show up in your inbox, try using an email address at the domain you registered your SendGrid account.
+To have the emails show up in your inbox, try using an email address at the domain you registered your Twilio SendGrid account.

 ## Deploy to Heroku